-Where n is either 0 or 50-100.
+Where n is either 0 or 50 through 100.
 Setting n to 0 will trigger the backup server whenever a journal file is full.
-Setting n between 50-100 specifies the percentage a journal file fills to before the backup server activates.
+Setting n to a value between 50 and 100 specifies the percentage a journal file fills to before the backup server activates.

-To set the journal trigger value to 75 percent, enter the following line at the dmSQL command prompt.
+To set the journal trigger value to 75 percent, enter the following line at the dmSQL $\,$ command prompt. dmSQL> SetSystemOption('bkful', '75');

-'''

-dmSQL> SetSystemOption('bkful', '75');

-'''